h-d3v/README.MD/README.md

 ### My GitHub Highlights

 - 🌟 **Versatile Projects**: From intricate backend systems to elegant frontend solutions, I worked on many projects.
-- 🔍 **Open to Collaboration**: I love contributing to open-source projects and am always on the lookout for exciting new collaborations.
+- 🔍 **Open to Collaboration**: I love contributing to open-source projects and I'm always on the lookout for exciting new collaborations.
 - 📚 **OpenSource Contributions**: As a firm believer in continuous learning and sharing knowledge, I try to contribute to projects that I like.

 ### Let's Connect!